Why I Wrote These Books

 When I was twenty-seven years old, I enthusiastically accepted Christ, was baptized, and joined a large Protestant denomination.
 Dedicated to my church, I spent over 22 years attending church services, Bible studies, and other church activities.
 I volunteered for every service and evangelical task.
 Eventually, I was ordained and served as a youth pastor and speaker.
 And as a respected church leader, I was on my way to the Kingdom of God — or so I thought.

-Toward the end of my experience with this Christian denomination, the senior pastor past away and another man took over.
+Toward the end of my experience with this Christian denomination, the senior pastor passed away and another man took over.
 This new pastor determined that certain church teachings were wrong, and began to change doctrine.
 This caused a great disturbance which split the denomination into several competing groups.
 Several senior pastors left to start their own churches, drawing thousands of dissatisfied members with them.
-My head was spinning: I had found what I considered to be Christ’s religion, but now the church that helped me become a Christian was flying apart.
+My head was spinning: I had found what I considered to be Christ’s religion, but now the church that helped me find Christ was flying apart.

 Within less than two years, the parent denomination had divided into over a dozen disagreeing and competing organizations.
 And of course, each new organization claimed to have God’s truth, even though they all disagreed on doctrine.